 - MX records should not be changed until after domains are added to Essentials.

 A domain needs its ownership verified to ensure it is intended for relaying email: this process needs to be done only once, and can be done either by adding a DNS record to the domain's configuration, or by adding a custom META tag to the homepage associated with the domain.
+In addition, DKIM records are now highly recommended to increase security.

 Outbound Relaying feature (optional)